wp-plugins/wp-simple-firewall/readme.txt

 *   ADDED:      Audit Trail Improvements for auto-cleaning and export
 *   ADDED:      Audit Trail for more WordPress Simple Firewall events such as User Sessions, Login Protections, Comments Filtering etc.

+= 4.1.4 =
+*Released: 24th November, 2014*

+*   FIXED:      Fixed small logic bug which prevented deactivation of the plugin on the UI.

+Note: This release comes before further Audit Trail improvements.

 = 4.1.3 =
 *Released: 19th November, 2014*

-Note: This release comes before further Audit Trail improvements.

 *   IMPROVED:   User Sessions are simplified.
 *   UPDATED:    a few translation files based on the latest available contributions.

-Note: This release comes before further Audit Trail improvements due to necessity for IPv6, which is becoming increasingly more common.
+Note: This release comes before further Audit Trail improvements.

 = 4.1.2 =